Getting microtonal

 • the "Change temperament" command will simply switch the piano roll highlighting and update key signatures,

 • the "Convert to temperament" command will, in addition, update notes: the conversion is done using chromatic scale approximations (see the temperament model for more information).
-Helio will use these chromatic maps as the “least common denominators” among temperaments to convert from one to another.
+Helio will use these chromatic maps as the “least common denominators” among temperaments to convert from one to another,

 All tool that work with scales will only show scales with octave size matching current temperament.
 The piano roll doesn’t distinguish between EDOs and non-EDOs; all that matters is the number of keys per octave, highlighting, key names, and so on.